Department of Sociology and Anthropology

 334 – Medical Sociology (3)

-Prerequisite: Sociology 105 or 155 or permission of instructor.
+Prerequisite: SOCG 105 or 155 or permission of instructor.
 The relationship of disease and health to social structure and culture.
 Organizational and role analysis of the medical care industry, various allied health professions, and alternative approaches to coping with health and illness.

 335 – Global Perspectives on Health and Illness (3)

-Prerequisite: Sociology 105 or 155 or permission of the instructor.
+Prerequisite: SOCG 105 or 155 or permission of the instructor.
 Analyze problems of health, illness, inequality, and care at the global level.
 Examine health care systems and health promotion in comparative perspective.
 Explore how social forces shape individual and group health behaviors and illness experiences in various structural and cultural contexts.
 Emphasis on health rights as human rights.

 341 – American Society (3)